JeremyLikness/ng2ts-workshop/README.md

 Node.js environment (LTS): [Install from this Link](https://nodejs.org/en/)

 >**Note:** Issues have been reported with the latest version of `npm` package manager.
 Some report that rolling back to a previous version works.
 These labs were tested with version 3.10.5.
+On MacOS systems it has been verified that Node 6.x with npm 3.10.8 works.

 Angular-CLI scaffold and rapid development tool: `npm i -g angular-cli@1.0.0-beta.16`